icw-Numen/ivy-bot/README.md

 [(Back to Table of Contents)](#table-of-contents)

-## If you have any questions/problems
+## If you have any questions/feedback
 Got any questions?
 Bugs?
 Issues?
+Feedback?
 No problem!

 You can either join my [development Discord server](https://discord.gg/HVh7QcV) and ask away, or send a PM to me if it's something simple.

+Again, [Ivy's wiki](https://github.com/icw-Numen/ivy-bot/wiki) is still WIP, but eventually it'll have more in-depth information about Ivy, including usage guides.

 [(Back to Table of Contents)](#table-of-contents)